adminph-de/ps-azure-bginfo/README.md

 [![Product Name Screen Shot][product-screenshot]](https://docs.microsoft.com/en-us/sysinternals/downloads/bginf)

 BGinfo is a tool to show various information on your desktop wallpaper.
-The Screenshot above you shows the output of the included ```config.bgi```.
-We deploy this configuration file to all our virutal machines in Azure to set a company standard.
-The infomation helps us to be always aware of with which server you are currentely interacting.
-Especaly during trouble shooting sessions by managing various tasks between open RDP sessions, the information on the desktop helps us to doublechek your work.
+The Screenshot above you shows the output of the included config.bgi.
+We deploy this configuration file to all our virtual machines in Azure to set a company standard.
+The information helps us to be always aware of which server you are currently interacting.
+Especially during troubleshooting sessions, the information on the desktop helps us double-check our work by managing various tasks between open RDP sessions.

-Feel free to modify the ```config.bgi``` with you own settings and information and maybe share a desktop screenshot.
-There are so many different demands and requirement to put informantion on a desktop that I am courious to see what kind of different layouts and information people put into the ```config.bgi``` configuration.
+Feel free to modify the ```config.bgi``` with your settings and information and maybe share a desktop screenshot.
+There are so many different demands and requirements to put information on a desktop that I am curious to see what kind of different layouts and information people put into the ```config.bgi``` configuration.

-Also sharing WMI, RegKeys, etc. or other kind of special information/integrations you get out of your system to show it on your desktop could be a benefit and interneting to see for all of us.
+Also, sharing WMI, RegKeys, etc. or other kinds of individual information/integrations, you get out of your system to show it on your desktop could be beneficial and exciting to see for all of us.

 ### Built With